 James Thomson died at Monivae on 25 April 1910 after an illness of two weeks.
 His obituary described him as, “…a man of sterling qualities and simple tastes.
 Never courting publicity, he was never so happy as when surrounded by children or occupying himself in his garden”.
 James left Monivae for the last time at 2.30pm on Wednesday 27 April 1910 for the Hamilton (Old) Cemetery.

 James Thomson’s probate file reveals his liabilities were £814.
 His debts included rates, wages to a number of Monivae staff and accounts with businesses in Hamilton.
 The total of the estate was £36,209.
 Of that, over £2600 was stock including several thousand sheep.
 Another £300 was the furniture filling the rooms of the homestead.
 The Monivae property including the homestead was valued at £25000.
 By that time, the homestead Ffrench built was accommodation for Monivae workers.
 James bequeathed two-thirds of his estate to his four living sons, divided equally.
 To his five daughters, James bequeathed one-third of his estate in equal shares.
 Eldest son John Thomson was given the first option to buy the property at a value of £8 per acre.
 He could also buy the farm implements and furniture in the homestead for £400.
 The last of the Lake Condah Estate was sold as too a large amount of stock.
-Extra funds were no doubt wanted to pay the duty on the estate totalling more than £2500, seven percent of the total.
+Extra funds were no doubt wanted to pay the duty on the estate totalling more than £2500, 7% of the total.

 John Thomson did take up the option to buy Monivae.
 He was around fifty-seven and newly married to Christina “Keenie” Robertson, a daughter of Scot James Robertson and Jane Ritchie of Keilor.
 Christina herself was forty-three and children were not in the equation.
 Like his parents, John was a stalwart of the Presbyterian Church and on the board of management of St Andrew’s for thirty years.
-As well as running Monivae, John was a politician and by 1910, had held the seat of Dundas in Victoria’s Legislative Assembly for eighteen years across two terms and was a Honourary Minster in the Cabinet.
+As well as running Monivae, John was a politician and by 1910, had held the seat of Dundas in Victoria’s Legislative Assembly for eighteen years across two terms and was an Honorary Minister in the Cabinet.

 In May 1914, John Thomson announced after twenty-two years in the seat of Dundas, he would not stand for re-election at the forthcoming State Election.
 The reasons given were the need to spend more time at home with his wife and to tend to other family matters.
 He said the last five years were extremely busy ones and he was looking forward to leading a quieter life.